edgedb/edgedb/docs/edgeql/insert.rst

 to the ``update`` statement in the ``else`` clause.
 This updates the ``release_year`` of the conflicting object.

-To learn to use upserts by trying them yourself, see `our interactive upserts tutorial </tutorial/data-mutations/upsert>`_.

 .. note::

     It can be useful to know the outcome of an upsert.
 Here's an example